-Good Friday is not a federal holiday, so public services such as the post office, schools and libraries will mostly remain open on April 19.
-The stock market will close on Good Friday, however, meaning the Nasdaq, New York Stock Exchange and Securities Industry and Financial Markets Association will not be trading.
+Good Friday is not a federal holiday, so public services such as the post office, schools and libraries will mostly remain open on April 10.
+The stock market will close on Good Friday, however, meaning that Nasdaq, New York Stock Exchange and other exchanges will not be trading.

 Eleven states recognize Good Friday as a state holiday.
-Nine of those states mark it as a full holiday: Connecticut, Delaware, Hawaii, Indiana, Kentucky, Louisiana, New Jersey, North Carolina, North Dakota and Tennessee.
+Nine of those states mark it as a full holiday: Connecticut, Delaware, Hawaii, Indiana, Louisiana, New Jersey, North Carolina, North Dakota and Tennessee.
 It’s an optional holiday in Texas and a half-day holiday in Kentucky.
 Residents of these states might find that some municipal services and businesses, as well as banks, are closed for Good Friday.

-Here’s a list of banks usually open on Good Friday:
+Here’s a list of banks that are usually open on Good Friday:

 - Bank of America